BlueBrain/neurodamus/docs/online-lfp.rst

 The electrodes file can be generated using specific steps and considerations.
 Follow the instructions below to generate the file:

 1. Produce a compartment report from a target including the cells that will be used for the LFP calculation.
+Instructions for this step are found elsewhere in this repository.

+2. Create a csv file containing information about the electrodes.
+Each row of the file contains information about one electrode contact.
+The scripts writeEEGToCSV.py and writeNeuropixelsToCSV.py are provided to create this file for a two-contact EEG system and a Neuropixels probe, respectively.
+The latter can be launched with WriteNP2CSV.sh.
+The format of the csv file is defined as follows:

+- The header is *,x,y,z,layer,region*
+- The first column is the name of the electrode contact.
+It is either a string or an integer
+- The second through fourth columns are the x, y, and z coordinates of the contact in Cartesian space.
+They are floats.
+- The fifth column is the cortical layer in which the electrode is located.
+It is a string in the format L*N*, where *N* is an integer.
+    + If the electrode is outside of the brain, the value in the column is the strign *Outside*
+    + If the electrode is in a region without laminar oraginzation, the value in the column is the string *NA*
+- The sixth column is the brain region in which the electrode is located.
+It is a string.
+    + If the electrode is outside the brain, the value in the column is the strong *Outside*

-2. Run the file getPositions.py, using the bash script GetPositions.sh.
-This will create a folder containing pickle files listing the (x,y,z) position of each segment in each cell in the target.
+3. Run the file getPositions.py, using the bash script GetPositions.sh.
+This loads the compartment report produced in step 1, and will create a folder containing pickle files listing the (x,y,z) position of each segment in each cell in the target.

-3. Run the file writeH5_MPI_prelim.py, using the bash script WriteH5Prelim.sh.
-This will create the weights file, populating all coefficients with 1s.
-The script writeH5_MPI_prelim.py will have to be modified depending on the desired electrode array; it currently creates the weights file for a Neuropixels probe.
+4. Run the file writeH5_MPI_prelim.py, using the bash script WriteH5Prelim.sh.
+This loads the compartment report produced in step 1 and the csv file produced in step 2, and will create the electrodes file, populating all coefficients with 1s.

-4. Run the file writeH5_MPI.py, using the bash script WriteH5.sh.
-This populates the weights file with the correct coefficients.
+5. Run the file writeH5_MPI.py, using the bash script WriteH5.sh.
+This loads the position files created in step 3 and the electrode file created in step 4, populates the electrode file with the correct coefficients.
 This step requires the use of a version of h5py built with MPI support.
 This two-step procedure is used because the calculation of the LFP coefficients is not feasible without parallelization, but MPI cannot be used when H5 files are created.

 The files mentioned can be found `here <https://github.com/joseph-tharayil/create_lfp_weights_for_neurodamus>`_